-Since 2009, the ranking of the groups relative to their individual employment rates has not changed.
+Since 2010, the ranking of the groups relative to their individual employment rates has not changed.
 Males of Danish origin ranked at the top with the highest employment rate followed by females of Danish origin.
-The lowest employment rate is found among the group of females of non-Western origin.
+The lowest employment rate is found among the group of female immigrants of non-Western origin.

-From 2011 to 2014, the employment rate was at about the same level.
-There has been a slight decrease in the employment rate among females with non-Western and Western origin, and a slight increase in the employment rate among males with Danish and Western origin.
+From 2011 to 2015, the employment rate was at about the same level.
+There has been a slight decrease in the employment rate among female immigrants of non-Western origin, and a slight increase in the employment rate among female descendants of non-Western origin.

-Figure 5.3: Employment rates of immigrants and descendants of Western and non-Western origin and persons of Danish origin aged 25-64 years by gender and origin, from 2009 to 2014 (percentage)
+Figure 5.3: Figure 5.3: Employment rates of immigrants and descendants of Western and non-Western origin and persons of Danish origin aged 25-64 years by gender and origin, from 2010 to 2015 (percentage)